 - CAPTCHAs carry no meaning.
 Most CAPTCHAs are just a random combination of letters and numbers, leaving your visitors with little clues as to whether or not they got it right before submitting the form.
 Additionally, even if they do read it correctly, because it have to be an exact match there’s also the risk of your visitor simply mistyping it.

 - Your visitors don’t understand the purpose of CAPTCHAs.
 Why are you forcing them to go through an eye exam and spelling test?
 Some will be annoyed that you’re treating them like a 3rd grader, others may even feel insulted.

 - People with lowered vision can’t read your CAPTCHA.
 This makes it near impossible for them to read the already mangled characters of your CAPTCHA.

 Some visitors will leave you site immediately when they see your CAPTCHA simply because they don’t understand what it’s for (problem 3).
 The visitors that do understand it, but are either unable to see it (problem 4), can’t read it (1) or mistyped it (2), will get so frustrated that there’s a good chance they will leave your site too.

 Are you willing to take this chance?
-My suggestion is to set up a split test where you remove the CAPTCHA and then compare the value of the extra conversions against the extra hassle of deleting some additional spam.
+If a conversion audit suggests issues with a CAPTCHA, my suggestion is to set up a split test where you remove the CAPTCHA and then compare the value of the extra conversions against the extra hassle of deleting some additional spam.